-There are some carriers I have in the library because they fit a wide range of people, are very versitile and are generally brilliant.
+There are some carriers I have in the library because they fit a wide range of people, are very versatile and are generally brilliant.
 And then there are ones that are a bit different and I have because they are good for a specific situation or a particular subset.
-The Baby Bjorn One definitely fits into the latter catagory.
-It does not fit a wide range of people, it isn’t particularly versitile but there are some for whom this is the right choice.
+The Baby Bjorn One definitely fits into the latter category.
+It does not fit a wide range of people, it isn't particularly versatile but there are some for whom this is the right choice.

 The simple fact of the matter is that the Bjorn One only fits a relatively small range of people really well.
 There are two main reasons for this

 - The torso of the carrier is very long.
 The Bjorn One has a fixed panel that runs between adult and baby between the waist strap and the shoulder straps.
 The panel doesn't adjust, only the shoulder straps and unfortunately this panel is very long.
 Generally if you are below about 5'8'' (172cm) and/or have a shorter torso this panel will be too long for you.
 It's still possible to wear the carrier - either by scrunching the panel or by dropping the waist belt to your hips rather than your waist but the result will be a less good fit and will be less comfortable for you the wearer.
 If you drop the waist band this will put more pressure on your shoulders and is likely to give you back ache, while if you scrunch the panel it will be more comfortable except that you might feel the rouched panel material against your (and your baby's) tummies.
 Which is a little non-ideal.
 Consequently, anyone over about 5'8'' tend to find this carrier far more comfortable than anyone under this height.
 In fact this carrier can be good option for the very tall - 6ft and over, because the shoulder straps can go pretty long and accommodate taller frames.

 - The panel running between adult and baby tends to sit over breast tissue on women.
 This can be very uncomfortable for new mothers, particularly those who are breastfeeding.